PHYLUM – ARTHROPODA

 Ehinodermates have an endoskeleton made up of calcareous ossicles.
 Due to this, the body is covered with spines.
 These are marine animals.
 Organ system level organization is present.
 Adults are radially symmetrical but larvae are bilaterally symmetrical.
 Body is triploblastic and coelomate.
 Digesive system is complete.
 Mouth is present on the ventral side and anus is present on the dorsal side.

-Water canal system is the most distinctive feature of echinoderms.
+It is the most distinctive feature of echinoderms.
 The water canal system helps in locomotion, capture and transport of food and respiration.
 Excretory system is absent.

-Reproduction: These are dioecious animals.
+These are dioecious animals.
 Fertilisation is usually external.
 Development is indirect.
 Larvae are free-swimming.

 Common Examples: Asterias (Star fish), Echinus (Sea urchin), Antedon (Sea lily), Cucumaria (Sea cucumber) and Ophiura (Brittle star).